How to Choose the Best Software Architecture for Your Enterprise App?

 Software Architecture is the founding stone of enterprise application development.
 Think of it as the blueprint of a real-estate that you must design foremost, in order to provision the layers of the house, how will the residents interact with it, how would you enter and exit the premises, so on and so forth.

 Only in technological terms, the house is substituted by the software architecture pattern, the residents are replaced by the source code and the floors of the house are replaced by the application architecture layers that an engineer puts in place.

 What Does a Good Enterprise Architecture Signify?

 The question is akin to asking, what role does a healthy mind play in the development of your body?
-It’s interlinked isn’t it!
-So are software processes to the running of an enterprise.
+It’s interlinked, isn’t it!
+And so are software processes to the running of an enterprise.
 It is mission-critical, that IT teams agree on a malleable and adaptable enterprise software design for the following obvious reasons, beside the fact that a sound architecture is how enterprise mobile apps are able to increase ROI.:

 - It makes the life of a programmer much easier while debugging the software.

 - Project stakeholders such as the management, IT teams as well as the user side will benefit from a finely grained enterprise software architecture that permits code enhancement at advanced stages of the software development process.